dev-warrior777/electrumx-dash/docs/HOWTO.rst

 this directory must be readable by the :command:`svscan` process.
 Suppose this directory is called :file:`scripts`, you might do::

-    mkdir -p ~/scripts/electrumx
+    mkdir -p ~/scripts/electrumx-dash

 Then copy the all sample scripts from the ElectrumX source tree there::

-    cp -R /path/to/repo/electrumx/contrib/daemontools ~/scripts/electrumx
+    cp -R /path/to/repo/electrumx-dash/contrib/daemontools ~/scripts/electrumx

 This copies 3 things: the top level server run script, a :file:`log/` directory with the logger :command:`run` script, an :file:`env/` directory.

 You need to configure the :ref:`environment variables <environment>` under :file:`env/` to your setup.
-ElectrumX server currently takes no command line arguments; all of its configuration is taken from its environment which is set up according to :file:`env/` directory (see :manpage:`envdir` man page).
+ElectrumX-Dash server currently takes no command line arguments; all of its configuration is taken from its environment which is set up according to :file:`env/` directory (see :manpage:`envdir` man page).
 Finally you need to change the :command:`log/run` script to use the directory where you want the logs